tylercamp/palcalc/README.md

   - Search for specific pals and/or pals with specific IVs, passives, and attack skills
   - Manually add pals in custom containers for use in breeding calculations (does _not_ affect Palworld save data)
 - Multiple languages
-  - Supports all languages in Palworld, pal and passives names imported from game files
+  - Supports all languages in Palworld, pal and skill names imported from game files
   - Translations for in-app text [can be added](./PalCalc.UI/Localization/README.md)

 # Community Help